Ohio Senate panel OKs bill banning telemedicine abortions - WHIZ News

 COLUMBUS, Ohio (AP) — Senators in Ohio are nearing a vote on a bill banning the use of telemedicine for medication abortions, after the measure cleared its first legislative hurdle last week.

-The proposal sponsored by state Sen. Stephanie Kunze, a Hilliard Republican, was approved by the Senate Health, Human Services and Medicaid Committee on Wednesday, over the objections of abortion rights groups and others.
+The proposal sponsored by state Sen. Matt Huffman, a Lima Republican, was approved by the Senate Health, Human Services and Medicaid Committee on Wednesday, over the objections of abortion rights groups and others.

 That sends the bill to a vote of the full Senate, possibly as soon as this week.

-Note: This story has been corrected to show Sen. Matt Huffman, of Lima, is the sponsor of the bill, not Sen. Stephanie Kunze, of Hilliard.